cmu-delphi/delphi-epidata/docs/index.md

 # The Epidata API

-Delphi's Epidata API provides real-time access to epidemiological surveillance data.
+Delphi's Epidata API provides real-time access to epidemiological surveillance data for tracking fast-moving contagious diseases across the United States.
 It is built and maintained by the Carnegie Mellon University [Delphi research group](https://delphi.cmu.edu/).
 The Epidata API includes:

 * The [Delphi V5 API](api/v5.md), serving real-time, high-resolution signals for public health surveillance.
-* The [main endpoint (COVIDcast)](api/covidcast.md), providing daily updates about current COVID-19 and influenza activity across the United States.
+* The [main endpoint (COVIDcast)](api/covidcast.md), providing daily updates about current activity for fast-moving contagious diseases such as COVID-19 and influenza across the United States.
 * A [variety of other endpoints](api/README.md), providing primarily historical data about various diseases including COVID-19, influenza, dengue fever, and norovirus in several countries.

 A [full-featured R client](api/client_libraries.md) is available for quick access to all data.
 While we continue developing a full-featured Python client, the [legacy Python client](api/client_libraries.md#python) remains available.
 The main endpoint can also be accessed with a [dedicated COVIDcast client](api/covidcast_clients.md).